deployphp/docs/cli.md

 ### Running arbitrary commands

-Deployer comes with command to run any valid command of you server without modifying _deploy.php_
+Deployer comes with a command to run any valid command on you server without modifying _deploy.php_

 ~~~bash
 dep run 'ls -la'
 ~~~

-To specify hosts this command have corresponding options:
+To specify the hosts this command has the corresponding options:

 ~~~
   --stage=STAGE    Stage to deploy